PallaviBhagat2004/project2/README.md

 # New Project

  This is the pallavi bhagat
- this is my first project idea.
+ this is my first project idea. m